LimeChain/gimlet/README.md

 ## Usage

-1. Open your Solana project in VS Code.
+1. Open your VS Code inside the Solana project folder.
 2. Use the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) to run `Run Agave Ledger Tool` or `Run Solana LLDB`.

 ### Running Agave Ledger Tool